miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 just the HTML standard specification for hypermedia extended a wee little bit in all the ways that make a big difference.
-Imagine if you will the stateless request/response fire-and-forget model that the Web was originally built on and which was centered around page reloads was centered around page-fragment updates instead.
+Imagine if you will the stateless request/response fire-and-forget model that the Web was originally built on and which was centered around page reloads.
+Now imagine it centered around page-fragment updates instead.
+Everything is its own webpage.
+Any part of the DOM has real-time non-blocking I/O communication with the server and the ability to update itself or anything else in the DOM — all without a page-reload and (apparently) *"without"* JavaScript!

 It'll take a bit to wrap your mind around, but every component of the document object model (DOM) on a web page can make its own request, get its own response and update itself under HTMX.
+You'll hear the term "over the wire HTML" — implying shooting fragments of HTML around the way we do today JSON payloads.
+But instead of the JSON payload having to be processed somewhere by something to update the page, the HTML-frag hits the DOM in the right place (with careful targeting ensuring such) and \*POOF!`* updated page.

 Yes, it's the single-page-application (SPA) dream.
 Any webpage can become an app without JavaScript.
 It's like all that dreaming that HTML5 was going to turn web pages into apps without JavaScript, but dream come true.
 JavaScript though isn't really out of the picture — it just *looks like it is* and that makes all the difference.
 HTMX is HTML perfected — or the way it should have been in the first place as some would argue.
 But everything had to get accepted in the first place, and that was the first 35 years of the Web — and we had to get big-fat client-side JavaScript frameworks that deliver very little of the future-proofing they promised but fail to deliver on out of our system.
 It'll happen.
 We're all just slow to react to this new HTMX development.

 These are the focal-lenses I am future-proof focusing: Nix for Linux and the bottom OS portion of the platform pyramid, Python for the programming and